ALL YOU NEED TO KNOW ABOUT AMPHETAMINES

 Unfortunately, people soon discovered the presence of amphetamines in some over-the-counter decongestant inhalers and started becoming addicted and abusing it.
 It later became a popular recreational drug after young people found that large doses can result in a tremendous high.

 The year 1960 became the peak of the drug’s popularity.
 Young people have been forging prescriptions for the stimulants.
-Likewise, the addiction resulted in more young people suffering from heart attack and stroke.
+Likewise, teenage amphetamine addiction resulted in more young people suffering from heart attack and stroke.

 During the 1970s, illegal speed labs came into existence on the West Coast, and though the US federal government was able to control prescription stimulants, it failed to control illegal labs.
 Hundreds of young people were rushed to the hospital, either sick or dying from drugs that had been made from illegal speed labs.